 Clearlake Wrongful Death Lawyer

-My law firm only takes cases that involve either critical or fatal injuries.
+Our personal injury law firm only takes cases involving critical or fatal injuries.
 Specializing and focusing our practice means our attorneys are highly experienced experts in a specific field.
-However, while we do specialize our practice, we also cover a number of different kinds of accidents, including:
+However, while we do specialize our practice, we also cover several different kinds of accidents, including:

 - Auto accidents